Weetynn/houseprice-dm/README.md

     ▪️ The "bedrooms" attribute included two entries with zero bedrooms, which were flagged for removal due to their implausibility.

-##### ⚠️ Note: All missing values, outliers, inconsistencies, and incorrect data types identified will be addressed in [Part II](https://github.com/Weetynn/housingdata-dm-ii.git).
+##### ⚠️ Note: All missing values, outliers, inconsistencies, and incorrect data types identified will be addressed in [PART II](https://github.com/Weetynn/housingdata-dm-ii.git).

 ---